 You already have a social media presence at your bank or credit union.
 Great!
 How would you rate its effectiveness?
 More importantly, would you follow your own social media accounts?

 This article will help you decide which channels make the most sense, why video is so important, and how much you have to put in for results to follow (less than you think!).
+Plus, with in-person efforts down, social is where your gains can be made!

 Keep reading to get all you need about the range of social media channels customers and prospects will use.